mikedoinggood/car-data/README.md

 - MySQL database
 - AngularJS
 - Bootstrap
-- Note: this project also requires additional steps of manually creating the Django user(s) and an OAuth2 Client Application entry
+- Note: this project also requires additional steps of manually creating the Django user(s) and an OAuth2 client application entry

 Spring Boot Version:
 - Spring Oauth2